caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 	Default: `require_and_verify` if any `trusted_ca_cert` or `trusted_leaf_cert` are provided; otherwise, `require`.

 	- **trusted_ca_cert** <span id="trusted_ca_cert"/> is a base64 DER-encoded CA certificate against which to validate client certificates.

 	- **trusted_ca_cert_file** <span id="trusted_ca_cert_file"/> is a path to a PEM CA certificate file against which to validate client certificates.

 	- **trusted_leaf_cert** <span id="trusted_leaf_cert"/> is a base64 DER-encoded client leaf certificate to accept.

 	- **trusted_leaf_cert_file** <span id="trusted_leaf_cert_file"/> is a path to a PEM CA certificate file against which to validate client certificates.

 	Multiple `trusted_*` directives may be used to specify multiple CA or leaf certificates.
 Client certificates which are not listed as one of the leaf certificates or signed by any of the specified CAs will be rejected according to the **mode**.

 - **issuer** <span id="issuer"/> configures a custom certificate issuer, or a source from which to obtain certificates.
 Which issuer is used and the options that follow in this segment depend on the issuer modules that are available (see below for the standard issuers; plugins may add others).
 Some of the other subdirectives such as `ca` and `dns` are actually shortcuts for configuring the `acme` issuer (and this subdirective was added later), so specifying this directive and some of the others is confusing and thus prohibited.
 This subdirective can be specified multiple times to configure multiple, redundant issuers; if one fails to issue a cert, the next one will be tried.

 - **get_certificate** <span id="get_certificate"/> enables getting certificates from a _manager module_ at handshake-time.
 [See below for standard certificate manager modules.](#certificate-managers)

+- **insecure_secrets_log** <span id="insecure_secrets_log"/> enables logging of TLS secrets to a file.
+This is also known as `SSLKEYLOGFILE`.
+Uses NSS key log format, which can then be parsed by Wireshark or other tools. ⚠️ **Security Warning:** This is insecure as it allows other programs or tools to decrypt TLS connections, and therefore completely compromises security.
+However, this capability can be useful for debugging and troubleshooting.

 ### Issuers